 Helton and his wife, Lynda, reside in Ormond Beach, Florida.

-Brad Johnson joined United Sporting Companies in 2011, and now serves as the Chairman & Chief Executive Officer.
-USC is a leading nationwide distributor of hunting, outdoor, and marine products, and operates through two subsidiaries, Ellett Brothers and Jerry’s Sport Center.
-USC proudly and efficiently serves over 300,000 independent retail customers across all 50 states.
-Concurrent with his position at USC, Johnson serves as the Executive Chairman and CEO of Crosman Corporation.
-Prior to joining USC, Johnson was the President of Reynolds Consumer Products, a $1 billion global leader in the consumer packaged goods industry and also President and CEO of Elmer’s Products.
+Brad Johnson joined United Sporting Companies in 2011 and serves as the Chairman & Chief Executive Officer.
+USC is a leading nationwide distributor of hunting, outdoor, and marine products, and operates primarily through two subsidiaries, Ellett Brothers and Jerry’s Sport Center.
+USC proudly and efficiently serves over 30,000 independent retail customers across all 50 states.
+Concurrent with his position at USC, Johnson served as the Executive Chairman and CEO of Crosman Corporation, a global leader in air gun products, until the company’s sale in June of 2017.
+Prior to joining USC, Johnson held several leadership positions in large consumer products companies including: President of Reynolds Consumer Products, a $1+ billion global leader in the aluminum foil industry; President and CEO of Elmer’s Products, an international leader in adhesives and art/craft/office products, and as President and CEO of Hunt Corporation, a NYSE office products company which Mr. Johnson took private and later merged with Elmer’s Corporation.

 He was named a 2014 Top Lobbyist by CEO Update for his handling of the flood of legislative proposals in the aftermath of the tragedy that struck Newtown, Connecticut, noting that “in his many media appearances he has been a calm, reasonable voice for an industry often caught in a passionate debate.”

-He is corporate secretary for Project ChildSafe Inc., a 501(c)(3) not-for-profit established to support NSSF’s premiere safety education program Project ChildSafe.
+He is corporate secretary for Project ChildSafe Foundation, Inc., a 501(c)(3) not-for-profit established to support NSSF’s premiere firearms safety education program Project ChildSafe.

 He is also a member of the Safari Club International Government Affairs Committee.